staeter/work-in-progress/dialogue.md

 17. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
 18. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.

+## Rationale

+In this section we detail every principle, we explain what it is and isn't and we express the rationale behind each of them.

+### 1. Respectful

+...

 ## Requirements and Justifications

-Here we describe a set of requirements that we justify in regards to the platform's core principles.
+Here we propose a set of requirements that we justify in regards to the platform's core principles.
 We start every section with a wish list of features that would ideally be present.
 We then provide a list of possible solutions, their pros and cons.

 ### Platform's Name